frederic-perez/AmE-dictionary/data/idioms.md

 __pop in__ :two::hammer: _Pop in for a casual meal._
 __pop into (someone’s) head__ To occur or form suddenly in someone’s mind, as a thought, idea, or revelation. _The idea for this new model of car just popped into my head as I was driving home last night._
 __pop one’s cherry__ In James Ellroy’s novels, “popping one’s cherry” is a metaphorical expression that means to commit a first violent or morally reprehensible act, often marking a point of no return.
+__pop up (some place)__ To appear suddenly and unexpectedly some place. _I never know where Henry is going to pop up next._ _A new problem has popped up._
 __pop up__ To suddenly appear or become available. _Problems started popping up as soon as the software went live._ _He might pop up in this movie in the tail end._
 __pop__ _I took four quick pops of Old Crown._
 __popcorn flick__ A film that is entertaining to watch but is generally not of a very high quality or rich in emotional or intellectual depth. _A: “So what movie do you want to go see later?”
 B: “I don’t feel like watching anything too heavy or complex—let’s just see whatever popcorn flick is out.”_
+__poppers__ Drugs of the alkyl nitrate class used recreationally as a sexual stimulant, especially among gay men.
+Amyl nitrite became popular in the 60s especially with the male gay community becase it relaxes the muscles, making anal intercourse easier.
+__poppy appeal__
 __poppycock__ _old-fashioned_ Foolish, nonsensical prattle.
 __posse__ _slang_ A group of friends or associates that spend a lot of time together.
 __poster child__ :three::hammer: _OpenAI is the poster child of the gen AI wave._